See index to all the chapters for Putting Out the Planetary Fire

-A major reason for its defeat was that the oil industry poured $31.2 million into a TV ad-heavy campaign to defeat the measure, more than had ever been spent to defeat a ballot initiative in state history.
+A major reason for its defeat was that the oil industry poured $31.2 million into a TV ad-heavy campaign to defeat the measure, more than had ever been spent to defeat a ballot initiative in the state’s history.
 The industry at times argued that it was not that they opposed reasonable carbon pricing, they just opposed that particular proposal.

 EJ Concerns Re Carbon Pricing

 In recent years more climate groups have started to oppose carbon pricing as an inadequate substitute for mandated emission cuts.

 Opposition is especially strong for cap-and-trade programs, where the amount of carbon emissions a given company may produce is capped but they are allowed to buy rights to produce additional emissions from a company that does not use all of its own pollution allowance.
 This can lead to continuation of pollution in existing environmental justice communities in exchange for carbon offsets elsewhere (the values of which are debatable).

-Mary Nichols, who was widely viewed as effective as the head of the California Air Resources Board, was defeated when President Biden sought to nominate her to head up the EPA and lead the fight on climate, largely since EJ groups saw this as a way to protest California’s Cap and trade program.
+Mary Nichols, who was widely viewed as effective as the head of the California Air Resources Board, was defeated when President Biden sought to nominate her to head the EPA and lead the fight on climate, largely since environmental justice groups saw this as a way to protest California’s cap-and-trade program.

 Others argue that carbon pricing just leads to price increases rather than emission reductions, with the fossil fuel companies merely passing the price on to the consumer.
 They argue instead for mandated emission reductions.